-Samaritan House is a 16-bed State-certified treatment facility for adult men who have completed a detoxification program but are still recovering from alcohol or drug addiction.
-Samaritan also has a nine-bed sober living house for men.
-Opening Fall 2019, an addition to our Campus- the new Samaritan Center residence hall that will provide 16 additional beds.
+Samaritan House is a 30-bed State-certified treatment facility for adult men who have completed a detoxification program but are still recovering from alcohol or drug addiction.
+Samaritan also has a two sober living/transitional houses to accomodate up to 18 men.

 What is the Samaritan House?

 Individuals actively participate in programs, including individual, group and family counseling, case management, relapse prevention and life skills training.
 They remain substance free and obtain full-time employment within 21 days of admission.
 Length of stay is anywhere from 3 to 9 months.

 What is the difference between Samaritan House’s certified halfway and sober living programs?